armory/docs/content/en/docs/spinnaker-user-guides/debian-packages.md

 | Any     | [fpm](https://github.com/jordansissel/fpm/wiki) | deb/rpm/others |

-### Example: Debian Package with OSPackage Gradle Plugin
+### Example: Debian package with OSPackage Gradle plugin

 Begin by creating a `build.gradle`.
 Below is an example of what a gradle file might look like for a application that builds a war.